GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Create custom internal endpoints to feed data to (Gutenberg) blocks

-Developers can create their own pre-defined internal endpoints, as to apply a specific configuration:
+Developers can create their own pre-defined internal endpoints (to feed data to their application or blocks), as to apply a specific configuration:

 - Using nested mutations or not
 - Using namespacing or not